Kohler Co.

 Kohler Co., is an American manufacturing company founded in 1873 by John Michael Kohler, based in Kohler, Wisconsin.
 Kohler is best known for its plumbing products, but the company also manufactures furniture, cabinetry, tile, engines, and generators.
 Destination Kohler also owns various hospitality establishments in the United States and Scotland.
-In February 2017, Kohler Co. acquired UK-based Clarke Energy from the management team and ECI Partners, a multinational specialist in the engineering, construction, installation, and maintenance of engine-based power plants and is an authorized distributor of GE's reciprocating engines in 19 countries worldwide.
-In November 2023, it was announcing that Kohler is establishing the Energy group independently and would be bought in a complex partnership with private equity group Platinum Equity, the deal is slated to close in Q1 2024 and rebranded as Rehlko, an anagram of Kohler.
+In February 2017, Kohler Co. acquired UK-based Clarke Energy from the management team and ECI Partners, a multinational specialist in the engineering, construction, installation, and maintenance of engine-based power plants and an authorized distributor of GE's reciprocating engines in 19 countries worldwide.
+In November 2023, it was announced that Kohler is establishing the Energy group independently and would be bought in a complex partnership with private equity group Platinum Equity; the deal is slated to close in Q1 2024 and rebranded as Rehlko, an anagram of Kohler.

 History

 Kohler Co. was co-founded in 1873 by Austrian immigrant John Michael Kohler and Charles Silberzahn with the purchase of the Sheboygan Union Iron and Steel Foundry from Kohler's father-in-law, Jacob Vollrath, for $5000.
 Early products included cast iron and steel farm implements, castings for furniture factories, and ornamental iron pieces including cemetery crosses and settees.
 A breakthrough came in 1883 when John Michael applied enamel to a cast-iron horse trough to create the company's first bathtub.
 The company has been primarily in the plumbing business ever since and is known for its plumbing fixtures and faucets.

 In the early 20th century, Kohler made drinking fountains with a "bubbling valve", from which water shot vertically.
 Eventually, the entire fountain came to be known as a "bubbler" in the area in which Kohler products were sold.
 The term bubbler is still used in a few areas of Wisconsin and some other areas of the United States.

-In 1934 and 1954, Kohler Strikes took place.
-A third strike took place in 1983 and lasted only a few weeks.
+In 1934 and 1954, Kohler workers went on strike in what came to be known as the Kohler Strikes.
+A third strike took place in 1983 but lasted only a few weeks.
 On November 15, 2015, workers voted for the 2015 Kohler Strike, making it the fourth strike in the company's history.

 In 1984 Kohler acquired Sterling Faucet Company.
-The company was renamed as Sterling Plumbing Group Inc. The Sterling brand was integrated into the Kohler family of products.
+The company was renamed as Sterling Plumbing Group Inc. and the Sterling brand was integrated into the Kohler family of products.
 Kohler later expanded the offering of Sterling products adding to the faucet line, shower doors, sinks, toilets, and other bathroom accessories.

 In 2007, Kohler created a joint venture in China called Kohler-YinXiang Ltd., based in Chongqing, China, to manufacture small gasoline engines.
-This joint venture filled a gap in Kohler’s production capability and product portfolio, and allowed them to import small single cylinder engines; necessary to remain competitive in the global landscape.
-This additional manufacturing capacity in China did not replace or displace any existing Kohler engine production in the USA.
+This joint venture filled a gap in Kohler's production capability and product portfolio, and allowed them to import small single cylinder engines.
 Kohler's UK subsidiary is the Cheltenham-based Kohler Mira Ltd, best known for manufacturing Mira Showers.